rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> **From Gallery** when you want to quickly build a web site from one of several available templates.
 	>
-	> **Custom Create** a website if you plan to deploy a completed web application to your Window Azure and you want to simultaneously set up a database for use with your website.
+	> **Custom Create** a website if you plan to deploy a completed web application to Window Azure and you want to simultaneously set up a database for use with your website.
 	>
-	> We need to specify the URL by which this app will be access.
-We also need to specify in which region our application will be hosted.
+	> We need to specify the URL through which this app will be accessed, as well as the region where our application will be hosted.
 	>
-	> POINT: **Notice how fast our WEB SITE was provisioned**.
+	> POINT: **Notice how fast our Web site was provisioned**.

 1. Once provisioned, select the newly created web site **NAME** in the list.

 	![Selecting Web Site's name](Images/selecting-web-sites-name.png?raw=true "Selecting Web Site's name")

-	_Selecting Web Site's name_
+	_Selecting the Web site_

-1. In the **DASHBOARD**, click the **Download publish profile** link.
+1. In the **DASHBOARD** view, click the **Download publish profile** link.

 	![Downloading Publish Profile](Images/downloading-publish-profile.png?raw=true "Downloading Publish Profile")

-	_Downloading Publish Profile_
+	_Downloading the publish profile_

-1. Save the file to the Desktop.
+1. Save the file to the desktop.

 	>**Speaking Point**
 	>
-	> POINT: All of the information required to publish a web application to a Windows Azure website for each enabled publication method is stored in an XML file known as a **publish profile**.
+	> POINT: All of the information required to publish a Web application to a Windows Azure website is stored in an XML file known as a **publish profile**.
 The publish profile contains the URLs, user credentials and database strings required to connect to and authenticate against each of the endpoints for which a publication method is enabled.

-1. Go back to **Visual Studio**.
-Right mouse click the **Web Project** and select **Publish** from the context menu.
+1. Go back to **Visual Studio**, right-click the **Web Project** and then select **Publish**.
-1. In the **Publish Web** dialog, click the **Import** button.
-1. Browse to the **.PublishSettings** file on the **Desktop**.
-Click **Open**.
+1. In the **Publish Web** dialog, click the **Import** button, browse to locate the **.PublishSettings** file that you downloaded previously, and then click **Open**.

 	![Importin Publish Settings File](Images/importin-publish-settings-file.png?raw=true "Importin Publish Settings File")

-	_Importin Publish Settings File_
+	_Importing the publish settings file_

 	>**Speaking Point**
 	>
-	> POINT: **MAXIMUM COMPATABILITY!**
+	> POINT: **MAXIMUM COMPATIBILITY!**

-1. Click **Next**
-1. Click **Publish**
+1. Click **Next**.
-1. Click **ACCEPT** on the certificate dialog
+1. Click **Publish**.
 1. The web site will automatically load after the deployment is finished.

 	![Publish Web Application Page](Images/publish-web-application-page.png?raw=true "Publish Web Application Page")

-	_Publish Web Application Page_
+	_Publishing the Web application_

 	>**Speaking Point**
 	>
 	> The **Web Deploy** settings will be automatically populated according to the settings in the **.PublishSettings** file.
 	>
-	> We need to accept the **certificate for deployment** when prompted.
-	>
-	> **POINT:** With a few clicks we have deploy both app and database to the cloud with NO CODE except for changing the connection string.
-Familiar tools, careful of the migration message.
+	> **POINT:** With a few clicks and using familiar tools we have deployed both the app and the database to the cloud with NO CODE except for changing the connection string.

 <a name="segment3" />
 #### Windows Azure SQL Database ####

 1. Back in to the Windows Azure portal, select the **SQL Databases** option in the navigation pane
-1. Click New.
+1. Click **New**.

 	![Azure Portal SQL Databases](Images/azure-portal-sql-databases.png?raw=true "Azure Portal SQL Databases")

-	_Azure Portal SQL Databases_
+	_SQL Databases in the portal_

 	>**Speaking Point**
 	>
 	> We have multiple options for creating servers and databases.
-Previously we clicked NEW on the nav bar.
+Previously, we clicked NEW on the navigation bar.
-	> Here we simply need to create a server.
-So  we’re going to go another route and go back to the Navigation bar and select SQL Databases.
+	> Here, we simply need to create a server, so we'll take a different route and go back to the navigation bar and select SQL Databases.

 1. Select the **SERVERS** menu option.
-1. Click **CREATE A SQL SERVER**.

 	![Servers Section](Images/servers-section.png?raw=true "Servers Section")

-	_Servers Section_
+	_Servers view_

 	>**Speaking Point**
 	>
-	> From here, we’re going to click the **SERVERS** option because we simply need to provision a server.
+	> From here, we’ll click the **SERVERS** option because we simply need to provision a server.

+1. Now, click **ADD**.
-1. In the **SERVER SETTNGS** page, enter the following:
+1. In the **SQL Database server settings** page, enter the following:
-	- Admin Name:  **AzureAdmin**
-	- Password: **Passw0rd!**
+	- **LOGIN NAME**:  _AzureAdmin_
+	- **LOGIN PASSWORD**: _Passw0rd!_
+1. Choose a **REGION** that matches the region used by the web site that you created previously.
-1. Ensure the **Allow Windows Azure Services to access the server is checked**.
+1. Ensure that the option labeled **Allow Windows Azure services to access the server** is selected.
-1. Click **OK**.
-1. Once the server is provisioned, click on the Name in the list.

 	![Database server settings](Images/database-server-settings.png?raw=true "Database server settings")

 	_Database server settings_

+1. Click **OK**.
+1. Once the server is provisioned, click its Name on the list.

 	>**Speaking Point**
 	>
-	> The admin account is much like the sa account in on-prem SQL Server.
-This account is the main administrator for the WA SQL Database server.
+	> The admin account is much like the _sa_ account in the on-premises SQL Server.
+This account is the main administrator for the Windows Azure SQL Database server.
-	> You can create other accounts and assign different permissions just like you can on-prem.
+	> You can create other accounts and assign different permissions just like you can on-premises.

 1. Click the **CONFIGURE** menu option.